mhackersu/thedc/content/06.ministry/gatekeepers.md

 Ezra 4:1-24 ESV / 4 helpful votes

 Now when the adversaries of Judah and Benjamin heard that the returned exiles were building a temple to the Lord, the God of Israel, they approached Zerubbabel and the heads of fathers' houses and said to them, “Let us build with you, for we worship your God as you do, and we have been sacrificing to him ever since the days of Esarhaddon king of Assyria who brought us here.”
 But Zerubbabel, Jeshua, and the rest of the heads of fathers' houses in Israel said to them, “You have nothing to do with us in building a house to our God; but we alone will build to the Lord, the God of Israel, as King Cyrus the king of Persia has commanded us.”
 Then the people of the land discouraged the people of Judah and made them afraid to build and bribed counselors against them to frustrate their purpose, all the days of Cyrus king of Persia, even until the reign of Darius king of Persia. ...

-Suggest a Verse
-Enter a Verse Reference (e.g., John 3:16-17)

-Visit the Bible online to search for words if you don’t know the specific passage your’re looking for.

-Unless otherwise indicated, all content is licensed under a Creative Commons Attribution License.
-All Scripture quotations, unless otherwise indicated, are taken from The Holy Bible, English Standard Version.
-Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
-Contact me: openbibleinfo (at) gmail.com.